ScottLogic/blog/_posts/2024-11-05-building-an-assignment-algorithm-3.markdown

 ## Conclusion

-In this blog we looked at how we ordered slots, what to do with undersubscribed talk assignments and then how all the elements in these 3 posts mesh together into a unified whole.
+In this post we looked at how we ordered slots, what to do with undersubscribed talk assignments and then how all the elements in these 3 posts mesh together into a unified whole.
 Thank you for sticking with me through this algorithm journey.
 It wasn’t light reading, and you’ve done well to make it to the end.
 I hope you have found some useful insights to take away and possibly even found a means to apply them to your own projects.

 Designing this app taught me much about algorithm design.
 It’s important to start with a high-level skeletal structure, and then with this structure, meat can be put on the bones for precision and clarity.
 I suppose this is true for planning most projects.
 The fact that surprised me the most was that some tiny details could have a significant effect on the output of an algorithm, such as how slot sorting was inverted depending on the presence of duplicate talks.
 I certainly enjoyed this challenge and look forward to the next opportunity to do something similar.